glassroom/git-gpg/README.md

 # git-gpg

-Put on your [tin-foil hat](http://en.wikipedia.org/wiki/Tin_foil_hat) for a second...

-Are you worried about the NSA / Github / your VPS provider stealing your private source code?
-(Remember, you are wearing a tin-foil hat.)

-git-gpg helps protect your precious work.
-It lets you securely store your git repositories on an untrusted server.
+git-gpg allows you to store private files in a GPG-encrypted remote repository.

+How it works:

-When you pull changes, it:
+When you pull changes, git-gpg...

 1. Runs rsync to download encrypted .git database files from a remote server to a local directory.
 2. Decrypts the .git database files to form a "staging" repository.
 3. Pulls from the staging repository into your local repo.

-When you push changes, it:
+When you push changes, git-gpg...

 1. Pushes your local changes into the staging repository.
 2. Encrypts the .git database files in the staging repository.